 One of my favorite tomatoes ever is green zebra.
 Black vernissage, a pinkish tomato, striped with green, is catching my eye this season.

-The albino beet is pure white, offering everything that you love about a beet – except for the stained fingers.
+The avalanche beet is pure white, offering everything that you love about a beet – except for the stained fingers.

 This Pepino Melon is part of the Solanum family.